yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 type: docs
 ---

-A private service endpoint (PSE) is used to connect a YugabyteDB Managed cluster that is deployed in a VPC with other services on the same cloud provider - typically a VPC that hosts an application that you want to have access to your cluster.
-The PSE on your cluster connects to an endpoint on a VPC hosting your application over a privately linked service.
-Unlike VPC peering, when connected to a VPC using a private link, you do not need to add an IP allow list to your cluster.
+A private service endpoint (PSE) is used to connect a YugabyteDB Managed cluster that is deployed in a VPC with other services on the same cloud provider - typically a VPC hosting the application that you want to access your cluster.
+The PSE on your cluster connects to an endpoint on the VPC hosting your application over a privately linked service.

 Setting up a private link to connect your cluster to your application VPC involves the following tasks: